 The consolidated shareholder class action generally alleges that the company and certain former officers and directors, as defendants in the lawsuits, made false and misleading statements in violation of the federal securities laws in connection with certain accounting policies and practices.
 The two related individual securities lawsuits assert various federal and state securities law and common law claims against the company and certain of its current and former officers and directors based upon essentially the same alleged conduct as that at issue in the consolidated shareholder class action, and also assert insider trading claims against certain former officers.
 Discovery commenced in the consolidated shareholder class action following the denial of the motions to dismiss filed by the company and the former officer defendants.
-The two individual securities cases were filed by institutional investors seeking to proceed independently of the putative class of shareholders in the consolidated shareholder class action, but the court has consolidated these cases at least through pretrial as part of the consolidated shareholder class action.
-On April 17, 2006, the plaintiffs in the consolidated class action filed an amended complaint that adds purchasers of publicly traded call options and sellers of publicly traded put options to the putative class and seeks to extend the end of the putative class period from September 21, 2004 to September 27, 2005.
-On August 14, 2006, the plaintiffs in the consolidated class action filed a second amended complaint adding, among other things, allegations based on OFHEO's final report and the report of Paul Weiss.
-On June 29, 2006, and again on August 14 and 15, 2006, the institutional plaintiffs in each of the two individual securities lawsuits filed a first amended complaint, followed by a second amended complaint, to add additional allegations in support of their claims.
+The two individual securities cases were filed by institutional investors seeking to proceed independently of the putative class of shareholder class action.
+On April 17, 2006, the plaintiffs in the consolidated class action filed an amended complaint that adds purchasers of publicly traded call options and sellers of publicly traded put options to the putative class action filed an second amended complaint adding, among other things, allegations based on OFHEO's final report and the report of Paul Weiss.
+On June 29, 2006, and again on August 14 and 15, 2006, the issue of Paul Weiss.
+On June 29, 2006, and again on August 14 and 15, 2006, the issue and complaint, followed by a second amended complaint, to add additional allegations in support of their claims.
 We filed an answer to the second amended complaint in the consolidated shareholder class action on January 16, 2007.
 Briefing on lead plaintiffs' motion for class certification in the consolidated shareholder class action is scheduled to be completed on March 12, 2007.
 Motions to dismiss the institutional plaintiffs' second amended complaints in the individual securities actions are pending.